Pacidus/strange-years/README.md

 their insights, questions, or simply their presence—thank you.
 To the associations that brought us together, to the Discord conversations that broke our isolation, and to the games that united us.
-A special thanks to the association whose name resonates in so many ways within this
-work: **CurieOsity**, whose name intriguingly fits so well with the spirit of this paper.
+A special thanks to the association **CurieOsity**, whose name resonates in so many ways within this work and intriguingly fits so well with the spirit of this paper.

 Finally, thank you **Guillaume Beaujard**, whose curiosity and questions have inspired so many minds.
 Your first question, which started it all,